Krlos02E/whatsapp-web-poc-bot/README.md

 4. **Setup Environment**: Copy `.env.example` to `.env`.
 You can add your own `GOOGLE_API_KEY` if you prefer but for now a mock one  (that will not work) is written on the example.
 5. **Run the bot**: `py main.py`

-On first run, scan the QR code manually.
-The session will be saved in `session.json` (default) for future use.

 ## Configuration
 | Variable | Description |
 | --- | --- |